waynegraham/registry.clir.org/_projects/2017-answering-the-call-digitizing-the-archives-of-the-n.md

 ---
 layout: project
-title: "“Answering the Call”: Digitizing the Archives of the National Education Association"
+title: “Answering the Call”: Digitizing the Archives of the National Education Association
 ---